milaninayak123/pl300-powerbi-notes/notes/10-dax-making-the-model-talk.md

 # Part 10 — DAX: Making the Model Talk

+*Calculated Column vs. Measure, the core DAX functions, and a first look at CALCULATE and filter context.*

 GreenCart's model is clean, structured, and named sensibly.
 Now it needs to actually answer questions — total sales, profit margin, year-over-year growth.
 That's what **DAX (Data Analysis Expressions)** is for.

 > **Power Query prepares the data.
 DAX analyzes it.** Power Query's work happens before data loads into the model; DAX works after — turning stored data into calculations, KPIs, and business logic.